Scholarship award information (01 apr 2014 onwards)

 Scholarship information for applicants with offers made on or after 1 April 2014.

 Information for all applicants

-- Applicants in receipt of a PGR offer (in EUCLID) are given one month to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.
+- Applicants in receipt of a PGR offer (in EUCLID) are given 14 days to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.

 - This page provides additional advice about studentships, the award of studentships, payment of fees, matriculation etc.

-- Where an applicant has been selected for a postgraduate scholarship award, this information will be included as part of the EUCLID offer.
+- Where an applicant has been selected for a postgraduate studentship award, this information will be included as part of the EUCLID offer.

 - Applicants are asked to read the terms and conditions below (for either a self-funded or funded offer) before using MyEd to confirm acceptance of their study place, scholarship award, and these terms and conditions.

 Please contact the Informatics Graduate School if you wish to clarify any funding information prior to accepting your EUCLID offer.

 If you have received a self-funded offer please ensure you have read the information and accept the terms below before accepting the offer in EUCLID.